 So even if the classifier is a novel AI, it isn’t a particularly good one.
 A whopping 86% of “gunshot” reports to the police lead to no report of any crime at all .
 Chicago’s Office of Inspector general (OIG) concluded from its analysis that CPD responses to ShotSpotter alerts rarely produce documented evidence of a gun-related crime, investigatory stop, or recovery of a firearm .

 Changing the System

-Considering that the system has multiples issues, including the high false positive rate and data can be easily changed to “fit the crime,” it may be time for cities to redirect their million-dollar budgets to more effective ways of preventing crime.
+Considering that the system has multiples issues, it may be time for cities to redirect their million-dollar budgets to more effective ways of preventing crime.
 While ShotSpotter does have the potential to identify gun violence hotspots within cities , the technology shouldn’t be used in its current guise: an unreliable “anonymous tipster” sending even more unwarranted police responses to minority neighborhoods that are already over-policed.

 Police Image: Adobe Creative Cloud (Licensed)

 29. Jason, Tashea, Should The Public Have Access To Data Police Acquire Through Private Companies?, A.B.A J. 6 (Dec.
 1, 2016).